-- In 2020, the State made significant changes to the budget development process to encourage and streamline evidence-based budget requests. - In 2021, the legislature approved funding for new program analyst positions dedicated to helping agencies develop data collection and measurement plans, and new Evidence Based Evaluation Grants to support programmatic outcome evaluations for state agencies.
+In 2020, North Carolina made significant changes to the budget development process to encourage and streamline evidence-based budget requests.
+In 2021, the legislature approved funding for new program analyst positions dedicated to helping agencies develop data collection and measurement plans, and new Evidence-Based Evaluation Grants to support programmatic outcome evaluations for state agencies.

-Evidence and/or Evaluations Across SFRF Projects
+Evidence and Evaluations Across SFRF Projects

-Through interagency working groups and continuous collaboration with recipients, NCPRO encourages and provides support for, the use of evidence-based interventions and/or program evaluations for SFRF projects.
+Through interagency working groups and continuous collaboration with recipients, NCPRO encourages and supports evidence-based interventions and program evaluations for SFRF projects.
 Several recipients already plan to use SFRF funds to administer evidence-based projects and programs, and many others plan to build evidence through rigorous program evaluations.
-Below are a few examples of SFRF project evaluation plans and/or descriptions of relevant evidence.
+Below are a few SFRF project evaluation plans and descriptions of how evidence was incorporated into project plans.